 You are entitled to the statutory legal minimum redundancy pay, providing you have worked for your employer continuously for at least two years.
 You are due half a week's pay for every continuous year of service under age 22, a full week's pay for every full year between ages 22 and 41, and 1.5 times your weekly pay for every full year after age 41.

-But this is only up to a ceiling of £430 a week, well below average pay, which is currently £479 a week.
+But this is only up to a ceiling of £475 a week, a little below average pay, which is currently £483 a week.

 Calculate your entitlement at Gov.uk.
 And remember, the first £30,000 of redundancy pay is tax free.

 With any luck, your employer will be more generous.
 If they try to undercut these minimum limits - complain!
 Go to your employer first, then your union, if you have one, or any internal grievance system.

 If that still doesn't help, the Advisory, Conciliation and Arbitration Service (Acas) can give you free and impartial advice.

 If your company is axing more than 20 posts within 90 days, it is legally obliged to consult any recognised union, which can negotiate a redundancy package on your behalf.

 If there is no union, the affected employees can appoint their own representatives.